What is Surroga?

 Variables

-A variable is a container used to store content such as text, number, or image.
+A variable is a container that used to store content such as text, number, or image.
 Variables will make your scripts more powerful and flexible.

 There are three kinds of variables are supported in Surroga.
+They are Variable, Array & Dictionary.

-- Variable: Basic variables also called general-purpose variables.
-They are used to store text, numbers and images.
+Basic variables also called general-purpose variables.

 Pasteboard